-Save Money with Energy Efficient Windows
+Save Money With Energy Efficient Windows

 Tips for Buying Energy Efficient Windows

 U-Factor.
 The u-factor of a window gauges the window’s insulation value or the rate at which non-solar heat flows through it.
+The lower the u-factor, the more energy efficient the window is.
 A u-factor looks at just the glass or the glazing while a National Fenestration Rating Council (NFRC) u-factor includes the frame and spacer material around the glass.
-The lower the u-factor, the more energy efficient the window is.

 Sunlight transmittance.
-The way a window’s glazing transmits sunlight is rated in two ways, the visible transmittance (VT) and the light-to-solar gain (LSG).
+The way a window’s glazing transmits sunlight is rated in two ways, the visible transmittance (VT) and the light-to-solar gain (LSG) coefficient.
 The VT is what you actually see with the human eye.
 A higher VT rating means you’ll see more light through the window.

 Argon filled glazing.
 To improve the thermal performance of windows, you’ll sometimes find that the space between the glass panes is filled with argon.
 Argon is an inert gas that has a higher resistance to heat flow, making it more energy efficient.

 Low-emissivity window glazing.
 Typically, you’ll hear this referred to as low-e or a low-e coating.
 Adding a low-e coating to a window helps control the amount of heat coming in the window.
-While these windows typically cost 10-15% more, they can reduce energy loss by as much as 30-50% — making them a smart investment!
+While these windows typically cost 10-15% more, they can reduce energy loss by as much as 30-50% — making them a smart, long-term investment!

 DIY Tips for Energy Efficient Windows

 Install storm windows.
 Storm windows can do a lot to protect your home from cold weather and winds.
 You can go even further by looking for low-e storm windows.

 Apply the caulk when the temperature is above 45 degrees.
-This means you may have to be proactive and take care of it before the really cold weather hits.
+This means you may have to be proactive and take care of those leaky windows before the really cold weather hits.